Show Me How You Burlesque: Reception

 "Show Me How You Burlesque" garnered mainly positive reviews from music critics.
 An online blog network, Blogcritics, agreed that the track, alongside "Express" are the two best songs throughout the soundtrack.
 It also wrote, "Both ['Express' and 'Show Me How You Burlesque'] work better in the context of the movie, where the elaborate visuals help distract from their lack of melody and strong hooks.
 They are passable album filler tracks".
 Movie Exclusive called the song "soulful" and deemed it as one of the "greatest testaments to how Aguilera is one of the greatest performers of all time".
 Alissa LeClair from Movie Buzzers was also positive toward the track, stated that "Show Me How You Burlesque", among with "But I Am a Good Girl", "Express", and "Guy What Takes His Time"; are materials that complement Aguilera's talent, as well as shows how well the singer prepared to be a good dancer for the film project.
+Idolators Mike Wass ranked it among the best songs ever recorded by Aguilera.

 Upon the release of Burlesque, "Show Me How You Burlesque" charted in several countries.
 In the United States, the song peaked at number 70 on the Billboard Hot 100 chart and remained for one week.
-On the Canadian Hot 100 chart of Canada, it peaked at number 92.
+On the Canadian Hot 100 chart, it peaked at number 92.
 In Germany, "Show Me How You Burlesque" peaked at number 89 on the Media Control Charts.
 On January 23, 2011, the song debuted at number 23 on the Swiss Hitparade chart.
 The following week, it dropped to number 30 and continued to fall down on the chart, staying for a total of 5 weeks.
 On January 30, 2011, "Show Me How You Burlesque" entered the Australian Singles Chart at number 29.
 It remained on the chart until February 13.
 In New Zealand, "Show Me How You Burlesque" was a commercial success.
 On January 17, 2011, the song debuted at number 33 on the New Zealand singles chart.
 The following week, it climbed to number 8, becoming the only song from the soundtrack to reach the top 10.
+The song also reached the top 50 in Poland.